Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 *"No significant discrepancy found."*

-*"Toothbreak…"* Ryth cursed mildly, though he wasn’t really surprised.
+*"Toothbreak..."* Ryth cursed mildly, though he wasn’t really surprised.
 Things were never that easy.
 Still, he wasn’t ready to discard that particular idea just yet. "...Note for later, compare station schematics to archived versions, just in case...
 Hmm..."

 One of the smaller shelves at the back of the shop caught his attention.
 It was narrow, tucked away in a corner, and a sign at the top read *"Exotics."* A notice posted below that apologized to customers for the limited selection on that shelf, and stated that the management would be happy to order the desired part on the customer’s behalf, though shipping would likely be lengthy and expensive.
 At first glance, Ryth couldn’t discern how the packaged items on the shelf were any different to the thousands of other nicknacks in the rest of the shop, but he didn’t recognize the text or brand markings on them.